The Microbiome And Disease

 Inflammatory bowel diseases

-Inflammatory bowel diseases (including Chron's disease, Ulcerative colitis, and others) are a group of disorders that affect the intestines.
+Inflammatory bowel diseases (including Crohn's disease, Ulcerative colitis, and others) are a group of disorders that affect the intestines.
 These often painful conditions leave sufferers with vomiting, diarrhea, and anemia (low iron).
 In the worst cases, surgeons must remove damaged sections of intestine.

 Interactions between microbes and the cells that line the intestine appear to be important in inflammatory bowel disease.
 Some types of bacteria release molecules that irritate the intestine, loosen the connections between cells, and allow large molecules to leak through the intestinal wall into the blood stream.
 Some people with Chron's disease also have a genetic variation that changes how their cells interact with microbes.
 The variation is in the NOD2 gene, which codes for a protein that recognizes and helps to kill certain types of bacteria when they get uncomfortably close to the cells that line the intestine.
 A defect in this mechanism allows bacteria to invade the intestinal wall, where they can cause inflammation and infection.